zlwaterfield/radar/ROADMAP.md

 ## 🎯 Roadmap

 - Next
-   - Make sure default entitlements are working
-   - Make sure default digest and notification profile are generated
-   - "Ready to Merge" detection (all reviewers approved + all checks passing)
    - Assets + prep for Slack marketplace
-   - Review Github Permissions for latest PR state management

 - Later
    - Slack / Github user connecting to @ in notifications